csecht/CountBOINCtasks/README.md

  until the next task count.

-Running with the `--log` option will save the reports to a log file in the current folder.
-This file is appended to each time the program is launched or will be created if needed.
+Running with the `--log` option will save the reports to a log file in the working folder.
+This file is appended to or created when the utility is launched.

-You can let count-tasks run in an open terminal window with negligible impact on system resources.
-Stop it with *ctrl-c* or just let it run.
+You can let `count-tasks` run in an open terminal window with negligible impact on system resources.
+Stop it with *ctrl-c*.
 With default settings, it will stop after 6 weeks (1008 1hr count cycles).
+A different count cycle limit can be set with the `--count_lim` option.

 NOTE: Summary counts may be less than the sum of individual counts because of persistence of reported tasks between count intervals.
 This can be expected when the `--interval` option is set to less than the default 60m.
- The command that provides reported tasks data used by `count-tasks`:
+ The command that provides reported task data to `count-tasks`,
  ```
 $ boinccmd  --get_old_tasks
 ```
 retrieves tasks reported for the past hour, independent of the utility's count interval.
-To avoid missing any reported tasks, the `--interval` option has a 60 minutes (60m) maximum, but that and shorter intervals can re-count tasks that carry over from one interval to the next or next several.
+To avoid missing any reported tasks, the `--interval` option has a 60 minutes (60m) maximum count interval, but even that, as well as shorter intervals, can re-count tasks which carry over between intervals .
+Summary counts do not included duplicate tasks.

 ## Development Plans
 * Implement for Mac OS and Windows 10.